lunny/tango/README.md

 - Powerful routing & Flexible routes combinations.
 - Directly integrate with existing services.
-- Easy to plugin/unplugin features with modular design.
+- Easy to plugin features with modular design.
 - High performance dependency injection embedded.

 ## Middlewares

-Middlewares allow you easily plugin/unplugin features for your Tango applications.
+Middlewares allow you easily plugin features for your Tango applications.

 There are already many [middlewares](https://github.com/tango-contrib) to simplify your work: